-If you want to swim or shower with the Luxe, Fitbit has slapped it with a 5ATM water resistant rating, which means it's good for being submerged in water up to 50 metres depth.
-It survived our pool swim sessions and wearing it in the shower, so it clearly does live up to being safe to be in close contact with water.
+If you want to swim or shower with the Luxe, Fitbit has slapped it with a 5ATM water-resistant rating, which means it's good for being submerged in water up to 50 meters in depth.
+It survived our pool swim sessions and wearing it in the shower, so it does live up to being safe to be in close contact with water.

 - Active Zone Minutes